I bet you have a lot of questions about what nutrition therapy for eating disorders is like.

 - Create a meal plan or menu

-- Grocery shop or make a master grocery list
+- Develop a grocery shopping plan or make a master grocery list

 - Brainstorm new meals, foods, or ingredients